hexafraction/newRisc/README.md

 # NewRISC: a Really Insecure Speculative Computer

-NewRISC is a personal project of mine, where I aim to create a 32-bit processor with an unusual design goal: **an environment to easily explore side-channel and microarchitectural exploits**.
+NewRISC is a personal project of mine, where I aim to create a 32-bit processor with an unusual design goal: **an environment to easily explore side-channel and microarchitectural sampling exploits**.

 In the initial revision, the design will be targeted toward enabling a variety of attacks via memory caches.
 The design is extensible to allow multicore operation, as well as simple privilege levels (i.e. user/supervisor mode) in the future.